Mogehs/mascotas-backend/ReadMe/PET_API_DOCUMENTATION.md

 **POST** `/register_pet`

-Register a new pet with image upload.
+Register a new pet with image upload and optional dog match preferences.

 #### Request Headers